dl1bz/deskhpsdr/README.md

 ## Known problems with SDR devices
 * ~~if using SOAPY-API with SDRPlay RSP2Pro (older model, EOL) via USB, deskHPSDR crash with a segmentation fault if try to start this device (issue is actual under investigation, but not fixed yet)~~ **FIXED**
+* From time to time there I got reports from from some users, that the HL2 will not produce the full 5W output with deskHPSDR (or piHPSDR).
+I can't confirm this issue.
+Many measurements showed as a result the full 5W output - if you had done a valid setup (5W PA enabled, TX PWR = 100, PA calibration for each band with the value 38.8 and correct settings in deskHPSDR or piHPSDR if using the N2ADR low pass filter board).
+In fact, we havn't any issues in the program code of deskHPSDR (or piHPSDR) if you don't reach the full output.
+In this case you need to check you complete setup again, there must be another reason with your whole setup if it don't work.

 ## Successful and confirmed Tests I had done up to now